Vietnam.vn - Nền tảng quảng bá Việt Nam

 Another way is "impossible combination", which is combining two unrelated words, like "CaHeo" and "BanhMi", then adding numbers and special characters to create a password like CaHeo!23@BanhMi.

 Finally, you can use a long passphrase consisting of many words that have no logical connection but are easy to remember, such as TraiCay!NuocBien&LaBanMai.
-This method helps the password to be both highly secure and close to your memory.
+This makes the password both highly secure and close to your memory.

 Or some other more interesting formulas according to Tuoi Tre Online such as "Platform name + abbreviation + 123".
 For example, if your name is Nguyen Van A, it will be TiktokNVA123, GmailNVA123.
-The advantage is that it is easy to remember, difficult to hack, but on the contrary, each platform will have a separate password.
+The advantage is that it will be easy to remember and difficult to hack, but on the contrary, each platform will have its own password.

 There is an even simpler thing that few people do, which is alternating between lowercase and uppercase letters in the alphabet.